Erotica (album): Singles

 Madonna singing second single "Deeper and Deeper" during 2015–2016's Rebel Heart Tour.
 The track peaked at number seven on the Billboard Hot 100.

-In Australia and most European countries, title track "Erotica" was released as the album's lead single on September 29, 1992;
+In Australia and most European countries, the title track "Erotica" was released as the album's lead single on September 29, 1992;

 in the United States, it was released on October 13.
 It was met with generally positive reviews from critics, with some deeming it one of Madonna's darkest and most experimental songs.
-It performed well commercially, debuting at number 13 on the US Billboard Hot 100―becoming one of the highest debuts on the chart history at the time―and peaking at number three.
-It also saw success on the Hot Dance Club Play chart, where it reached the top position.
+It performed well commercially, debuting at number 13 on the US Billboard Hot 100—becoming one of the highest debuts in the chart's history at the time—and peaking at number three.
+It also saw success on the Hot Dance Club Play chart, where it reached number one.
 Its accompanying music video was directed by Fabien Baron, and features scenes of Madonna dressed as a masked dominatrix interspersed with footage of the making of Sex; it was highly controversial, being aired by MTV only three times, all after the 10pm watershed, before being completely banned.

 "Deeper and Deeper" was issued in Australia and Europe as second single on November 17, whereas in the US, the release date was December 8.
 Critics lauded it for being more dance-oriented than "Erotica", with some comparing it to the work of Donna Summer.
 It fared well commercially, reaching the seventh spot of the Billboard Hot 100.
 The music video was directed by Bobby Woods, and was seen as a homage to American artist Andy Warhol and Italian director Luchino Visconti; Madonna plays a character based on Edie Sedgwick, who goes out to a nightclub to meet her friends and boyfriend.